 The carburetor throttle control linkage is designed to provide positive control of the throttle valves through their entire range without being affected by movement of the engine on its rubber mountings.
-See Figure 3-10.
+See Figure 3-14.

-The accelerator pedal is mounted on two ball studs which are screwed into weld nuts in the floor pan.
-Depressing the accelerator pedal causes the pedal to make a sliding contact with the rear end of the throttle operating lever, forcing the lower part of the lever to pivot forward and down.
+The accelerator pedal is mounted on two ball studs.
+Depressing the accelerator pedal causes the pedal to make a rolling contact with a roller on the throttle operating lever, forcing the lower part of the lever to pivot forward and down.
 The lever pivots in a bearing mounted on the body cowl.
-See Figure 3-10.
+See Figure 3-14.